Fairy Bower, Manly

 As the name suggests, many red, green and yellow sponges grow on this outstanding reef.
 The best period to dive is when north to north east winds are blowing.
 Apart from diving, there is a variety of activities, attractions, restaurants and bars available along Sydney’s northern peninsula.
 Note: book a boat dive in one of the many scuba schools located in the area.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.

-Dee Why is a suburb of northern Sydney, at about 18km/11mi north-east of Sydney's CBD (Central Business District).
-Dee Why caters a variety of dining and accommodation options to suit different needs and budgets.
+Dee Why is a suburb of northern Sydney, at about 18 km/11 mi in the north-east of Sydney's CBD (Central Business District).
+Dee Why caters for a variety of dining and accommodation options to suit different needs and budgets.

-Narrabeen is a suburb in northern Sydney, at about 23 km/14 mi in the north-east of Sydney's CBD (Central Business District).
+Narrabeen is a suburb in northern Sydney, at about 23 km/14 mi north-east of Sydney's CBD (Central Business District).

 Bondi beach is the widest and most famous beach in the Sydney region.
 It is located in the suburb of Bondi, at just 7 km/4 mi from the center of Sydney.
-This spot is a combination of great surf with good food and idyllic atmosphere.
+This spot offers a variety of activities to visitors seeking for adventure, such as rock climbing.